 - Data sandboxing: let your users explore their data, without seeing anyone else’s data.

 Full Metabase app embedding

-Though our focus will be on full app embedding, there are several ways to handle embedding Metabase in your app.
+Though our focus will be on interactive embedding, there are several ways to handle embedding Metabase in your app.
 And because “embedding” is such an overloaded term, it’s worth going through the different ways you can use Metabase to embed charts and dashboards in your app.

 Let’s start with the open source options:

 The dead simple option (and it may not even technically qualify as embedding).
 You put up a question or dashboard in a Metabase instance, send someone a link to it, and tell them not to share it.

 A public embed is one step up, as the link is still public, but the chart is visible in your app via an embedded iframe.